[4 Steps] Django Social Login with Facebook

 • Create one folder/ directory where you will store all source code.

-• Create a virtual environment for your project by running below command in the terminal or command prompt.
+• Create a virtual environment for your project by running the below command in the terminal or command prompt.

 $ python -m venv env